 Are graduate students required to report their immunizations?

-New international undergraduate students have the same requirement to complete the Immunization Self- Report Form.
-You are also required to have Tuberculosis (TB) e-learning module.
-International graduate students are required to complete the TB e-learning module.
-Failure to meet these requirements will affect ability to register and enroll.
-Visit our TB E-Learning Module page for more information.
+New international undergraduate students have the same requirement to complete the Immunization Self-Report Form.
+You are also required to complete the Tuberculosis (TB) e-learning module.
+International graduate students are also required to complete the TB e-learning module.
+Failure to meet these requirements will affect your ability to register and enroll.
+Visit our TB e-learning module page for more information.

 Am I able to complete my vaccine series at MSU?

 Yes.
-You can be vaccinated at MSU Student Health Services or the Ingham County Health Department Immunization clinic.
+You can be vaccinated at the MSU Student Health Services Allergy and Immunization Clinic.
 You should update your Immunization Self-Report Form as you get more vaccines.

 Does the University require an entrance physical?